 \section{Introduction}

-Multi-agent reinforcement learning (RL) studies how multiple players learn to maximize their long-term returns \tc{black}{in a setup where} players' actions influence the environment and other agents' returns \citep{busoniu2008comprehensive,zhang2021multi}.
-Recently, multi-agent RL has achieved significant success in various multi-agent learning scenarios, e.g., competitive game-playing \citep{silver2016mastering,silver2018general,vinyals2019grandmaster}, autonomous robotics \citep{shalev2016safe,levine2016end}, and economic policy-making \citep{zheng2020ai,trott2021building}. \tc{black}{In the framework of stochastic games~\citep{shapley1953stochastic,fink1964equilibrium}, most results are established for {\it fully-competitive} (i.e., two-player zero-sum) games; e.g., see~\citet{daskalakis2020independent,Wei2021LastiterateCO}.
-However, to achieve social welfare for AI~\citep{dafoe2020open,dafoe2021cooperative,stastny2021normative}, it is critically important to establish theoretical guarantees for multi-agent RL for games with cooperation.}
+Multi-agent reinforcement learning (RL) studies how multiple players learn to maximize their long-term returns in a setup where players' actions influence the environment and other agents' returns \cite{busoniu2008comprehensive,zhang2021multi}.
+Recently, multi-agent RL has achieved significant success in various multi-agent learning scenarios, e.g., competitive game-playing \cite{silver2016mastering,silver2018general,vinyals2019grandmaster}, autonomous robotics \cite{shalev2016safe,levine2016end}, and economic policy-making \cite{zheng2020ai,trott2021building}.
+In the framework of stochastic games~\cite{shapley1953stochastic,fink1964equilibrium}, most results are established for {\it fully-competitive} (i.e., two-player zero-sum) games; e.g., see~\citet{daskalakis2020independent,Wei2021LastiterateCO,cen2021fast}.
+However, to achieve social welfare for AI~\cite{dafoe2020open,dafoe2021cooperative,stastny2021normative}, it is imperative to establish theoretical guarantees for multi-agent RL in Markov games with cooperation.